nmmsousa/lisbon-bike-usage/README.md

 ## 🔄 Pipeline Explanation

 The pipeline is primarily orchestrated using Kestra, running inside Docker containers to ensure consistent, reproducible environments.
-The Docker image uses a lightweight Python 3.9 base image.
+The Docker Compose setup includes the Kestra image along with a PostgreSQL database used to persist Kestra’s data.
+Additionally, the compose file includes an extra PostgreSQL database and a pgAdmin service, which we are currently not using but were initially set up for potential needs.
 For details on dependencies and environment setup, refer to the Dockercompose file and requirements.txt.

 Kestra manages the orchestration and scheduling of pipeline tasks, such as calling the Gira API, loading data into Google Cloud Storage (GCS), and triggering BigQuery loading and dbt transformations.